adambard/learnxinyminutes-docs/git.html.markdown

 ### Branch

 A branch is essentially a pointer to the last commit you made.
-As you go on committing, this pointer will automatically update to ooint the latest commit.
+As you go on committing, this pointer will automatically update to point the latest commit.

 ### HEAD and head (component of .git dir)